Squaw Valley Alpine Meadows Operations Updates | COVID-19

 **Please check back on this page for our most updated information**

-We sincerely apologize for the inconvenience this short notice will undoubtedly create.
 We look forward to welcoming you back to the mountains as circumstances improve.

 Read the full statement here.